 Ramadan is the holiest period for Muslims.
 It is a month-long celebration where the faithful observe practices that make them closer to Allah.
 It is held on the ninth month of the Islamic lunar calendar when the new crescent moon is first seen.
-It doesn’t fall on the exact same time every year; the date is confirmed by a committee made up of government officials and religious scholars.
-This year (2020), Ramadan started on the evening of Thursday, April 23rd and will end on May 23rd.
+However, it doesn’t fall on the same time every year.
+It is based on the visual sightings of the crescent moon and is confirmed by a committee of government officials and religious scholars.
+This year (2021), Ramadan starts on the evening of April 13 and will end on May 12.

 How do Muslims observe Ramadan?

-During this time, many observe fasting which is one of the pillars of Islam.
-They fast from dawn to dusk for 29-30 days, depending on the moon cycle.
-The practice does not mean abstaining only from food and drink (even water), but from worldly pleasures.
-They refrain from smoking, sexual activity, or even pastimes, like watching TV or listening to music.
-This is done to remind themselves of human frailty and their obedience to holy teachings.
+Fasting is one of the pillars of Islam.
+Muslims fast from dawn to dusk for 29-30 days, depending on the moon cycle.
+This does not mean abstaining only from food and drink but from all worldly pleasures.
+They refrain from smoking, sexual activity, or even pastimes like watching TV or listening to music.
+This is to remind themselves of human frailty and their obedience to holy teachings.
 It also helps them focus on their spiritual life minus the distractions of the world.

-Aside from these, Muslims recite verses from the Quran and attend prayer sessions.
-They also do their best to avoid entertaining negative thoughts and actions.
-Muslims regard Ramadan as a “time of joy and for spending time with one’s family, and giving to charity and those in need” (Kamakshi Ayyar, Your Complete Guide to Ramadan, Including the Proper Greeting and When It Starts, Time).
+More than anything, they regard Ramadan as a “time of joy and for spending time with one’s family, and giving to charity and those in need” (Kamakshi Ayyar, Your Complete Guide to Ramadan, Including the Proper Greeting and When It Starts, Time).
+A part of this is avoiding negative thoughts and actions.
+They also recite verses from the Quran and attend prayer sessions.

 Do you wonder whether . . .